 200 MM is the second-largest segment.
 The high demand for 200 MM SoI wafers from RF and smart power for the automotive segment drives the global SoI market.
 The latest trend is the use of 200 MM wafers in fabricating several types of ICs, such as specialty memories, image sensors, display drivers, microcontrollers, analog products, and MEMS-based devices.
 High demand for smartphones and consumer electronics devices from emerging economies is expected to create a lucrative opportunity in the SoI market.

-By wafer type, the global silicon on insulator market is divided into RF-SoI, FD-SoI, PD-SoI, and Others.
+By wafer type, the global market is divided into RF-SoI, FD-SoI, PD-SoI, and Others.

 The FD-SoI segment is the highest contributor to the market and is estimated to grow at a CAGR of 14.8% during the forecast period.
 FD-SoI technology gives improved speed, reduced power, and a more straightforward manufacturing process than bulk silicon technologies, which is the key driving factor for the market growth.
 Adoption of FD-SoI in automotive, IoT, and other applications is the latest trend in the market.
 In end use, the automotive sector is an emerging application area for FD-SoI technology due to its inherent radiation tolerance, further contributing to the market's growth.